gangdong/gangdong.github.io/_posts/2021-02-04-Fingerprint-build-ta.markdown

 ### <span id ="2.1">2.1 SDK </span>
 To build the TA image, we need to use QSEE SDK, which can be got from Qualcomm or ODMs.
 Here I use QSEE5 SDK and put it to below location in my unbuntu.
+{% highlight ruby %}

-` /home/david/devtools/tz_qsee5 `
+/home/david/devtools/tz_qsee5
+{% endhighlight %}
 ### <span id ="2.2">2.2 Fingerprint_TA code </span>
 Next we need to put the source code of Fingerprint TA into place that the SDK can find it and make.
 In QSEE, normally there is specific location in the SDK file tree for storing the TA code.
-It is at
+It is at path:
-`/home/david/devtools/tz_qsee5/ssg/securemsm/trustzone/qsapps/`
+{% highlight ruby %}
+/home/david/devtools/tz_qsee5/ssg/securemsm/trustzone/qsapps/`
+{% endhighlight %}
 ### <span id ="2.3">2.3 Build command </span>
 We executes the build command to make the TA code and generate the TA image.
 {% highlight ruby %}